 You’re invited to participate by sending a short video of you protesting that will be stitched into a moving collage and included in the live stream within 48 hours.

-We believe that during challenging and unsettling times, the presentation of art can provide inspiration and escape.
-We reopen with the safety and well-being of you, the visitor, and our staff and community foremost in our thinking.
+Blaffer Art Museum is open with the safety and well-being of you, the visitor, and our staff and community foremost in our thinking.
 Occupant capacity is limited to 12 visitors at a time.
 Please make a reservation to guarantee your desired time slot.